dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 To enumerate a list of mappable morphemes and underlying signifiers, a great start is the top 500 words to learn first in any language.
-Nearly everone's mind is tightly coupled to language because we all think in the language we were raised with.
-To become familiar with this list of concepts and, to force your mind to escape its binding to language, one can study sign language while simultaneously learning a new language.
+Nearly everone's mind is tightly coupled to language because most of us never break the mold of thinking in the language we were raised with.
+It's fascinating to think that we're all trapped in our minds and bodies, but most of us never truly learn to use them.
+To become familiar with this list of 500 concepts and, to force your mind to escape its binding to language, one can study sign language while simultaneously learning a new language.
 This forces the mind to wedge an abstraction between language and cognition.
 Just sign the morphemes along with verbalization of the words as you're learning.
 It's difficult to quantify, but if you can do this and you speak three languages, your IQ just jumped 20 points.
 Some of the most interesting tangents in linguistics involve sign language.

 #### HIS POWER LEVEL IS OVER 200!!! (not...)